ZealLab/O365_PS_Scripts/README.md

 First run the o365.ps1 script, it will prompt you for information of the o365 administrative account.

 Information requested:
-Administrator Acccount
+Administrator Acccount,
-Password
+Password,
-Default Domain to use
+Default Domain to use,
 Format of the email address naming convention the company uses.

 Once complete it will write a config file to C:\Scripts\Config that holds the account information locally.